microsoft/promptflow/docs/how-to-guides/develop-a-dag-flow/index.md

 Please refer to our [examples](https://github.com/microsoft/promptflow/tree/main/examples/flows) and guides in this section to learn how to write a `DAG flow`.

 Note:
-- promptflow also support user develop a `flex flow`. learn more on comparasion of these two [flow concepts](../../concepts/concept-flows.md).
+- promptflow also support user develop a a flow using code. learn more on comparasion of these two [flow concepts](../../concepts/concept-flows.md).

 ```{toctree}
 :maxdepth: 1